How to Style Your Hallway: 12 Lighting Setups for Every Budget

 Temporary Lighting That Hits Harder Than Most Permanent Setups

-Not every hallway lighting idea needs to be forever.
-What r/Mistinthemeadow created here leans into seasonal decorating fresh greenery garlands woven along the stair banister, threaded with warm fairy lights, all against deep burgundy-plum walls.
+Not every hallway lighting idea needs to be permanent.
+What r/Mistinthemeadow created here leans into seasonal decorating, with fresh greenery garlands woven along the stair banister and threaded with warm fairy lights, all against deep burgundy-plum walls.

-A simple flush mount dome on the white ceiling handles base illumination.
+A simple flush mount dome on the white ceiling handles the base illumination.
 A wall-mounted candle sconce on the right adds a second warm source at eye level.
 Those two fixed fixtures alone would make a decent hallway.
-The layered fairy lights and greenery turn it into something you’d actually photograph.
+The layered fairy lights and greenery turn it into something you’d genuinely want to photograph.

-This is the lesson that matters beyond any season: multiple light sources at different heights create warmth and depth that a single overhead fixture simply can’t.
+This is the takeaway that matters beyond any holiday season.
+Multiple light sources at different heights create warmth and depth that a single overhead fixture simply cannot replicate.

-Even without holiday decor, you can achieve this by:
+Even without seasonal decor, you can achieve this layered effect by:

 • Adding a wall sconce for mid-level lighting